 The length of time before a DBA expires differs, too.
 In Texas, for example, a fictitious name will be good for ten years before you need to renew it.
 In California, you have to renew your DBA in five years to continue using it.
 And in New York, your fictitious name will be valid as long as you operate your business.
 Where renewal is required, as long as you renew on time, your fictitious name can last as long as your business does.
 Failure to renew by the deadline, however, opens the risk of losing your claim to your name.

-Your Business Name Is No Game!
+Your Business Name Is Important!

 Don’t underestimate the importance of securing your fictitious business name.
 You really need to understand what a fictitious name is and how it could help your business.